-For the purposes of the legislation, Safeguarding Panels will (usually) be processors of special category data, processing information on the basis of either (a) having a legitimate interest to do so or (b) for reasons of substantial public interest, with the Presbytery acting as the overarching data controller.
+For the purposes of the legislation, Safeguarding Panels will (usually) be both controllers and processors of special category data and criminal convictions data, processing information on the basis of either (a) this being in the course of its legitimate activities as a not-for-profit body with a religious aim or (b) for reasons of substantial public interest, with the Presbytery acting as the joint data controller.

-- The collection and use of personal information for safeguarding purposes is allowed under GDPR and you do not need consent in order to do this.
-The law as it will come into force in terms of the new Data Protection Act in the UK is not yet finalised but as at April 2018 it does not appear that the person who is the subject of the information will need to be told about the processing, provided that the information is used only for safeguarding purposes. - Security of information is a crucial element of data protection and all safeguarding information must be securely stored and processed.
+- The collection and use of personal information (including criminal convictions) for safeguarding purposes is allowed under GDPR and you do not need consent in order to do this.
+You must, however, have suitable data protection and records of processing activities in place. - Security of information is a crucial element of data protection and all safeguarding information must be securely stored and processed.
 Lockable filing cabinets and password protected files are essential.
-Also: - ✓ passwords should be kept secure, should be strong, changed regularly and not shared - ✓ if you are sharing a computer or tablet with anyone else, you must ensure that all personal data relating to other people is password-protected - emails containing personal information should not be sent to anyone's work email address, as this might be accessed by third parties - ✓ confidential paper waste should be disposed of securely by shredding - ✓ to prevent virus attacks, care should be taken when opening emails and attachments or visiting new websites - Safeguarding information can be shared with those advising a safeguarding panel but cannot be shared with any parties not directly involved with a safeguarding matter. - Although the general principle under GDPR is that all data must be accurate and up to date there are legitimate interests in retaining some safeguarding information, for example in order to respond to any concerns about historic abuse.
-You should however review the information you are currently holding and consider whether it is time to let go of anything that is no longer needed, in accordance with the data retention schedule available from the Church of Scotland website.
+Also: - ✓ passwords should be kept secure, should be strong, changed regularly and not shared - ✓ if you are sharing a computer or tablet with anyone else, you must ensure that all personal data relating to other people is password-protected

+- ✓ emails containing personal information should not be sent to anyone's work email address, as this might be accessed by third parties - ✓ confidential paper waste should be disposed of securely by shredding - ✓ to prevent virus attacks, care should be taken when opening emails and attachments or visiting new websites - Safeguarding information can be shared with those advising a safeguarding panel but cannot be shared with any parties not directly involved with a safeguarding matter. - Although the general principle under GDPR is that all data must be accurate and up to date there are legitimate interests in retaining safeguarding information, for example in order to respond to any concerns about historic abuse.
+You should however review the information you are currently holding and consider whether it is time to let go of anything that is no longer needed, in accordance with the data retention schedule referred to on page 5.